#GoingDeep: Christy Mathewson, Helene Britton and the theater

 Regardless of how much (or how little) Mathewson contributed to The Girl and the Pennant, he had to know what he was implying by attaching his name to it.
 Christy Mathewson, one of the most-well liked and popular players in the big leagues, supported the idea of females in baseball.
 Sure, Mona Fitzgerald is saved by a man by the end of the play.
 But Young and Mathewson spend the first three acts showing how the Eagles became a better team under her tutelage.
 She did what the man before her couldn’t: Produce a pennant-winning team.

 The most bizarre part of this story might be that there was no press coverage regarding the similarities, most electing to stick with reviewing the play.
 The only person to actually acknowledge it was Mathewson himself during the interview with the New York Press.
 By publishing stories about the clear parallels and the success of Mona Fitzgerald entering the world of baseball, would the newspapers, who spent their time gibing about her, be admitting that Helene Britton could be good for baseball too?

 Unfortunately, this is something we may never have a complete answer to.
 However, it may not matter.
 While she did end up selling the team in the end, Britton helped to bring about success to the Cardinals while being one of the first women to play an active part in the day-to-day operations of a baseball team.
 The opinions of the press regarding Britton, or her onstage counterpart, never seemed to phase her.
 She did what her uncle couldn’t do: Bring some success to the Cardinals.

-Jamie Brinkman is the Digital Asset Manager at the National Baseball Hall of Fame and Museum
+Jamie Brinkman was the Digital Asset Manager at the National Baseball Hall of Fame and Museum